-I have friends who began with the tools right away, but my naiveté after getting pregnant so easily the first time was working against me.
-If you’ve had any type of difficulty while trying to conceive, you probably remember a time when the business of baby-making took the turn from fun to functional.
-Starting with technology tools might feel a little cold, but starting to input your data before you’re trying to get pregnant can help you better understand your cycle and your body (and can also be helpful if you’re trying to avoid pregnancy.)
+Starting with the best fertility apps right away might feel a little cold, but starting to input your data before you’re trying to get pregnant can help you better understand your cycle and your body (and can also be helpful if you’re trying to avoid pregnancy.)
 Starting early helps the app get smarter about your cycle for better fertility predictions in the future.

-We’ve rounded up five fertility apps with top reviews and noted some of their key highlights.
+We’ve rounded up the five best fertility apps with top reviews and noted some of their key highlights.
 Each has been used by at least one of our Everymom Editors to track periods, ovulation, and more.
-All basic apps are free, include a community element, and most include in-app purchases to unlock certain features.
+All basic fertility apps are free, include a community element, and most include in-app purchases to unlock certain features.
 A few additional fertility app usage tips from our editors include:

-• Any app is only as good as the data you’re entering.
+- Any app is only as good as the data you’re entering.
 Each piece of data helps the app get smarter about you, so the data gets more useful the longer you use it.

-• The content articles help you learn things you never knew about your cycle (“and your vagina” – direct quote from our office.)
+- The content articles help you learn things you never knew about your cycle (“and your vagina” – direct quote from our office.)

-• Some apps get paid based on referrals to fertility clinics and specialists or are in business with companies that profit from infertility.
+- Some apps get paid based on referrals to fertility clinics and specialists or are in business with companies that profit from infertility.
 Be mindful if you are offered discounts or promotions through the app.
 If you’re having trouble getting pregnant, often the best starting point is a conversation with your OBGYN.

-• Some apps share aggregate data from their users for research purposes and sell data for profit.
+- Some apps share aggregate data from their users for research purposes and sell data for profit.
 Make sure you are comfortable with how your data could be used.

 Flo

 Flo is described as an artificial intelligence powered women’s health app (versus focusing on period tracking or fertility only.)
 It’s currently the most popular Health & Fitness app in the U.S. App Store and includes a “pregnancy mode” within the same app once you become pregnant.
-The app caught some heat earlier this year after it was uncovered that private user data was shared with Facebook for advertising purposes, but Flo has since updated its privacy policy.
+The app caught some heat after it was uncovered that private user data was shared with Facebook for advertising purposes, but Flo has since updated its privacy policy.

-Apple 4.8, 400K Ratings / Google 4.9 900K Ratings / Everymom Editor Tested
+Ratings: Apple 4.8, 400K Ratings / Google 4.9 900K Ratings / Everymom Editor Tested

 Cost: 1-month subscription for $9.99 / 1-year subscription for $49.99 / Other price options available